Utusan Malaysia: 1961: Rebranding

 The paper was rebranded as Utusan Malaysia started publication on 1 September 1967, being a romanised version for Utusan Melayu and daily edition of Mingguan Malaysia.
 Mingguan Malaysia published 3 years earlier, on 30 August 1964.

 In 1997, the Group made its entry into the world of multimedia with the launch of Utusan Malaysia Online (or Utusan Online for short), Malaysia's first online newspaper in full text and visuals.
 The service provided, in collaboration with Telekom Malaysia, enables pay-subscribers to read exact replicas of the Group's newspapers, including Utusan Malaysia.
 On 2 July 2001, Utusan Education Portal (Portal Pendidikan Utusan) was launched.
 The free service has received recognition from MIMOS (the Malaysian Institute of Microelectronic Systems) as one of the top five education websites in Malaysia in 2001.

 Eleventh logo of Utusan Malaysia, used from 16 September 2018 until 9 October 2019.

-On September 16, 2018, to coincide with 55th anniversary of Malaysia's formation, Utusan Malaysia and its Sunday edition Mingguan Malaysia shifted from broadsheet to tabloid format.
+On September 16, 2018, to coincide with the 55th anniversary of Malaysia's formation, Utusan Malaysia and its Sunday edition Mingguan Malaysia shifted from broadsheet to tabloid format.
 Utusan reportedly said the change in size was part of their effort to fulfil the needs and taste of their readers.

 On February 8, 2019, Utusan is no longer under direct ownership by UMNO after 31.6 per cent stake of its parent company was acquired by Abd Aziz Sheikh Fadzir.